Terms of Service – The Grace Gawler Institute (GGI)

 This section needs to be explained and read carefully by you.
 Your navigator has vast experience in the field of cancer supportive care medicine and will offer you their best opinion/advice regarding important factors; some that are crucial and life-saving and can impact your outcome.
 Remember GGI’s cancer navigator has 43 years’ experience.

 - Self-management: If you are a cancer patient who wishes to mix and match alternative, complementary and conventional medicine yourself with a small amount of input from your cancer navigator – then GGI suggests that a navigation package is not for you.
-Some alternative medicines and Internet advice can be disastrous, particularly if trying to balance this with oncology treatments without the cancer knowledge to do so.
+Some alternative medicines and internet advice can be damaging to cancer patients, particularly if trying to balance this with oncology treatments without pharmacological or cancer knowledge.

-- Oncology involvement: If you wish to not have any involvement with an oncologist or oncology staff throughout your navigation package, this is not advisable, and GGI could not take responsibility for your choice.
+- Oncology involvement: If you choose not to involve an oncologist or oncology staff in your recovery program, GGI cannot take responsibility for your choice.
+As a part of our cancer education protocol, we will encourage you to create a team of proactive health practitioners, including an oncologist.
 Remember that an oncologist is an expert in the field of cancer’s nature, behaviour and treatments.
-Their inclusion is essential.
+GGI considers their inclusion to be essential.
+We can refer you for oncology second opinions.

-- Treatment choices: We exist because we are interested in helping you to get the best outcome with regards to your cancer diagnosis.
-Therefore, we encourage you to think carefully about your cancer treatment choices and ask that you communicate with GGI whenever you have questions.
+- Treatment choices: We exist because we are committed to helping cancer patients achieve best outcomes.
+Therefore, we encourage you to think carefully about your cancer treatment choices and ask that you communicate with GGI whenever you have concerns or questions.

 Skype, Zoom or Facetime video consultations or face-to-face consultations at the clinic and payment for those consultations and the service provided.
-Summary Briefs are provided.
-These consultations can either be a one-off for the patient to investigate the services offered by GGI and help them on their cancer journey WITHOUT ONGOING NAVIGATION.
+These consultations can be a one-off inquiry or more for the patient to investigate the services offered by GGI and help them on their cancer journey WITHOUT ONGOING NAVIGATION.

 The GGI also evaluates if the service that GGI can offer is appropriate for the client as well as in the best interest of both parties.
 Skype video consultations with Grace Gawler may lead to the patient enquiring further to the services of a cancer navigation package.